3bdul1ah/rgbimage_to_laserscan/README.md

 ## Installation

 ### Dependencies
 This package is built for ROS Foxy, but it might build for subsequent versions too.
+It is recommended to [calibrate](https://docs.ros.org/en/rolling/p/camera_calibration/) your camera for the best perfomance.
 Additionally, the package depends on following packages and python libraries:

 #### ROS Packages
  - [usb-cam](https://wiki.ros.org/usb_cam)